-- If parent we is the root we charge the cost to the - find-account. - If the group-number of constants the same as that - (before starting path compression) we - Otherwise we charge the cost to the find-account.
+- ▶ If parent[v] is the root we charge the cost to the find-account. - If the group-number of rank(v) is the same as that of rank(parent[v]) (before starting path compression) we charge the cost to the node-account of v.